SpaceG/spaceg.github.io/_posts/2015-01-05-install-laravel-on-xampp-mamp.markdown

-Do you need Xampp or Mamp to Install this awesome Framework to built your own Apps.
+Do you need Xampp or Mamp to Install this awesome Framework to build your own Apps.
 And the Composer to run Laravel correct on your localhost server.

 Get Composer :
 ###[View Application &rarr;](https://getcomposer.org/)